Medical Student Education

 Global Health Radiology Clerkship

-This elective clerkship, in collaboration with Columbia College of Physicians & Surgeons and the Department of Radiology at New York Presbyterian Hospital, will offer students the unique opportunity to integrate their interests in radiology and global health.
+This elective clerkship, in collaboration with Vagelos College of Physicians & Surgeons and the Department of Radiology, will offer students the unique opportunity to integrate their interests in radiology and global health.
 The clerkship provides significant grounding in how the research and practice of radiological sciences interplays with global health outreach efforts to reduce disease, improve screening/diagnosis/treatment, and reduce health care disparities across the world.
 This clerkship is offered in partnership with RAD-AID, a nonprofit organization affiliated with the United Nations and World Health Organization, with the mission of improving and increasing radiology and medical imaging health services for poor and medically underserved regions of the world.
 RAD-AID has 3500 members, 33 university-based chapters, and operations in 14 countries.

-Columbia medical students will need to complete a 4-week radiology elective or the Radiology “selective” before this clerkship.
-Students will be supervised by Dr. Pallavi Utukuri, Ernst Garcon, Dave Mobley, and Elise Desperito during the “selective” and “elective” with additional guidance provided to those students who will be working in partnership with RAD-AID on an international project.
+Columbia medical students will need to complete a four-week radiology elective or the radiology “selective” before this clerkship.
+Students will be supervised by Drs.
+Pallavi Utukuri, Ernst Garcon, Dave Mobley, and Elise Desperito during the “selective” and “elective” with additional guidance provided to those students who will be working in partnership with RAD-AID on an international project.